percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 know that this has succeeded?
 -->

-Create and Maintain DBaaS catalog to provide instrumentation (catalog of operators) to build DBaaS Platform on Kubernetes base.
-Enable community to develop and extend this catalog.
+Create and maintain a DBaaS catalog to provide instrumentation (catalog of operators) to build a DBaaS Platform on Kubernetes.
+Enable the community to maintain and extend this catalog.

 ### Non-Goals